 The university actively participates in several other student retention initiatives.
-As part of the American Talent Initiative (ATI) the University of Illinois Urbana-Champaign has set the following goals: 1. increase the six-year graduation rate for Pell students to 81% for the 2017 entering cohort; 2. increase targeted opportunities for incoming students to participate in summer scholar/bridge programming in an attempt to increase the number of Pell students enrolling, improve retention rates, and reduce graduate rate gaps for this population.
+As part of the American Talent Initiative (ATI) the University of Illinois Urbana-Champaign has set the following goals: 1. increase the six-year graduation rate for Pell students to 81% for the 2017 entering cohort; 2. increase targeted opportunities for incoming students to participate in summer scholar/bridge programming in an attempt to increase the number of Pell students enrolling, improve retention rates, and reduce graduate rate gaps for this population yrauuate rate yaps ior tins population.